 Step 3: Learn about the application process

 Do I need an undergraduate degree in CSD to apply?

 No, not necessarily.
 Many audiologists and speech-language pathologists began their educations with undergraduate degrees in majors other than CSD.
 However, for non-CSD majors, certain prerequisites may be required, which would add to the time involved in attaining the degree.
 Each graduate program determines the courses that are required for admission to their program.
 Some may admit students to their program and provide the prerequisite classes, while others may admit students on a conditional basis, pending successful completion of the prerequisite coursework.
 Some academic programs offer online prerequisite courses and students can use EdFind to find institutions that offer this option.

 What are my chances of getting accepted?

 Admission to graduate school is competitive.
-Keep in mind that many programs must turn away well qualified students because the programs do not have the capacity.
-Review the average GPA and GRE scores of those enrolled in a selected program in EdFind to get a profile of the students who were offered admission.
+Keep in mind that many programs must turn away well qualified students because the programs do not have the capacity to admit and educate all qualified applicants.
+EdFind includes average GPA and GRE score ranges for the most recently admitted students.
 You can also gauge how competitive a program is by reviewing the number of applications received and the number of admissions offered in the "Application and Admission" section of the Program Profile in EdFind.
 Ask the program director about the percentage of students recruited from the institution's undergraduate program and the percentage of students recruited from other institutions.
 The admissions profile may guide you in identifying academic programs that are a good fit with your academic goals.

 Typically, graduate programs require